JayXD-2K/JayXD-2K/README.md

-# Hi, I'm Jeanré and I like trains
+# Hi, I'm Jeanré and I like trains errrmmm....
+I mean coding

 I'm currenly a student at the University of Pretoria